Skip to content

-Under the Employment Contracts Act, employers are obliged to re-employ employees under certain conditions.
-If an employee is dismissed for financial and/or production-related reasons or in connection with corporate restructuring proceedings, the employer is obliged to offer work to that employee if the employer needs new employees for the same or similar work within four months of the end of the employment relationship.
-If an employment relationship lasted at least 12 years before it ended, the employer’s re-employment obligation lasts six months.
+Under the Employment Contracts Act, an employer who regularly employs at least 50 employees is obligated to rehire employees.
+When an employee has been laid off for economic and/or production-related reasons or in connection with corporate restructuring proceedings, the employer is obligated to offer work to those dismissed for the aforementioned reasons in a situation where the employer needs new employees for the same or similar tasks within four months of the termination of employment.
+If the employment relationship lasted at least 12 years prior to its termination, the employer has a re-employment obligation for six months.

 If the company has laid off employees in addition to dismissing them, the new work should be offered to the laid-off employees first.
 The obligation to offer additional work to the company’s part-time employees also takes precedence over the re-employment obligation.